kosanmil/applang/README.rst

 The following example shows the applang grammar written for an application that handles the following entities:

-Country, Town and Firm.
+Country, Town and Company.

-Countries can have multiple towns, Towns can have multiple firms, and Firms can have multiple subfirms.
+Countries can have multiple towns, Towns can have multiple companies, and Companies can have multiple subcompanies.

 The grammar also contains the ``config``, which states information about the application, such as the name, namespace and platforms on which to generate.